Biocomputing-Teaching/ORweb/docs/projects/OptimizationProject.md

 1. **1st submission: Proposal**
    Submit a brief (one page) proposal outlining your project topic, motivation, planned methods, and expected outcomes.
 2. **2nd submission: Milestone**
    Submit an intermediate, functional, and testable implementation of your code, along with a draft of your report.
 This should demonstrate progress and allow for feedback.
+(Note that in this course, this has been replaced by a discussion with the instructor)
 3. **Final Submission: Full project**
    Submit the complete project, including all code, results, and the final report in the form of a scientific article.